classilla/cryanc/README.md

 Once you figure out the secret sauce, we encourage you to put some additional blocks into `cryanc.c` to get the right header files and compiler flags loaded.
 PRs accepted for these as long as no presently working configuration is regressed.
-Similarly, we would love this to work on other compilers (right now it is terribly `gcc`-centric).
+Similarly, we would love this to work on other compilers (right now it is terribly `gcc`-centric, though we do support Clang, MIPSPro and CodeWarrior).

 A few architectures, especially old RISC, may not like the liberties taken with unaligned pointers.
 For these systems try `-DNO_FUNNY_ALIGNMENT=1`.
 However, this is not well tested, and we may not have smoked all of them out.
 Currently this define assumes big-endian.

+Large local stack allocations are occasionally required for buffers.
+If your compiler doesn't like this, try `-DBIG_STRING_SIZE=xx`, substituting a smaller buffer size like 16384 or 4096.

 Some systems may be too slow for present-day server expectations and thus will appear not to function even if the library otherwise works correctly.
 Even built with `-O3`, our little NetBSD